beartype/beartype/doc/src/code.rst

 ************************************

 Let's define a trivial function annotated by type hints that are :pep:`585`\
---compliant builtin types subscripted by ignorable arguments:
+-compliant builtin types subscripted by ignorable arguments:

 .. code-block:: python